Spinach and Parmesan Orzo

 Spray a saucepan with low calorie cooking spray, and place over a medium heat.
 Add the onions and cook for 5 minutes, until soft.

-Add the garlic, cook for another minute then add the stock and the cream cheese and stir until the cheese has melted.
+Add the garlic, cook for another minute.
+Add the stock cube to the water and then pour into the pan along with the cream cheese and stir until the cheese has melted.

 Add the orzo and bring to a simmer.
 Turn the heat down to low and cook for 12-15 minutes, stirring occasionally.
 When cooked, the pasta should be tender but with a ‘bite’ and most of the liquid will be absorbed, with a little remaining as a creamy sauce.
 Add a little more water if you need to.